What is Data presentation and analysis?

-Bar Charts/Bar Graphs: These are one of the most widely used charts for showing the grown of a companies over a period of time.
-There are multiple options available like stacked bar graphs and option of showing change in multiple entities.
+Bar Charts/Bar Graphs: These are one of the most widely used charts for showing the grown of a company over a period.
+There are multiple options available like stacked bar graphs and the option of displaying a change in numerous entities.
 These look as shown in the image below:

 Line Chart: These are best for showing the change in population, i.e., for showing the trends.
-These also work well for showing the growth of multiple areas at the same time.
+These also work well for explaining the growth of multiple areas at the same time.

 Pie Charts: These work best for representing the share of different components from a total 100%.
 For, eg. contribution of different sectors to GDP, the population of different states in a country, etc.